 5. Their employees become happier

 Enabling your employees to do their work with modern tools, you’ll make them happier and help them balance work and life.
 With the right tools in place on mobile devices, mobile employees may be able to do tasks such as saving receipts and filling in reports without opening a laptop and their office suite.
-E-mail isn’t the final way to access information in any device.
+E-mail shouldn’t be the only way to access information on any device.

 6. They’re ready for the future

-Research firm IDC has predicted this year an incredible, 1.3 billion people will be classed as mobile workers – that’s 38 per cent of the total worldwide workforce.
+According to recent data compiled by Swiss serviced office provider IWG, 70 percent of professionals work remotely (“telecommuting”) at least one day a week, while 53 percent work remotely for at least half of the week.
 The future is clearly mobile, and with a fully sanctioned and responsible mobile device policy in place, employees are less likely to be stressed by instant access to everything via mobile phones.

 Instead of discussing whether something should be allowed to work on a mobile device, you can move on to best practices in a world packed with notifications and little red inbox counters.
 By understanding the flow of information and attention, your organization will be a little more prepared for a time when computers may be embedded in everything, all around us.

 So there you have it, six simple, yet compelling reasons, why successful companies are making mobile device management, part of their everyday.